joetifa2003/weaver/paper/main.typ

 #pagebreak()

-= Table of Contents
-#outline()

-#pagebreak()

-= Abstract
+#align(center)[
+  #heading(outlined: false, numbering: none)[Abstract]
+]

 Weaver is a new scripting language designed to provide a simple, expressive, and predictable programming experience.
 It addresses common pain points in existing scripting languages, such as implicit type coercion, verbose asynchronous code, and inconsistent error handling.
 Weaver combines dynamic typing with a strong type system, a functional programming style, and a modern concurrency model based on lightweight green threads (Fibers).
 Benchmarks show Weaver offers both simplicity and high performance, making it suitable for demanding applications.

+#pagebreak()

+#outline()

 #pagebreak()